Graduateshotline

 Median Annual Salary: $80,000

 Investment analysts provide stockbrokers, fund managers, and stock traders with financial information and recommendations based on data, trends, and quantitative models.
-While fund managers are responsible for making decisions about investments, it is the investment analyst who is responsible for synthesize information from multiple sources in order to equip the fund managers to make informed, reasonable decisions.
+While fund managers are responsible for making decisions about investments, the investment analyst is responsible for synthesizing information from multiple sources to equip the fund managers to make informed, reasonable decisions.
 Working as an investment analyst requires a high degree of personal responsibility and a willingness to work long, stressful hours.
-But reliable, well-respected analysts are rewarded with good promotion opportunities and impressive financial incentives.
+However, reliable, well-respected analysts are rewarded with good promotion opportunities and impressive financial incentives.

 A Career in Economics: Poised for Growth

 Now is a fantastic time to prepare for a career in economics.
 According to the Bureau of Labor Statistics, the median annual wage for economists was $102,490 in May 2017.
-It is expected that available jobs for economists will increase by 6% over the next decade - with most jobs requiring a master’s degree or Ph.D., strong analytical skills, and experience using statistical modeling software.
+It is expected that available jobs for economists will increase by 6% over the next decade - with most jobs requiring a master’s degree or Ph.D., strong analytical skills, and statistical modeling software experience.

 Harvard University